sergi10/ppbl-couse-2/project-303/bounty-treasury-escrow/using-preprod-instance.md

 ## Pre-Production Instance for PPBL Summer 2022

 ### To Do:
-- [ ] At Live Coding the relationship between `BountyDetails` in `BountyTreasury.hs` and `BountyEscrowDatum` in `BountyEscrow.hs`.
+- [ ] At Live Coding: Show the relationship between `BountyDetails` in `BountyTreasury.hs` and `BountyEscrowDatum` in `BountyEscrow.hs`.
 What logic is enabled by using each of these?

 ### Instance Parameters:
 In order to compile and use our contract, we need to prepare some tokens: